 Canada has a ROCA program, where you can register to let Canada know about your travels and make it easier for them to contact you in case of an emergency.

 Remember that travel to any country comes with some risks, and you should prepare adequately!
 See if your country has a program where you can enroll for any alerts from your home country about potential safety issues.

 To sum up, these are the classical cities that most programs will advise as to where and where not to travel in Turkey:

 Do not travel to areas near the Syrian and Iraqi borders due to terrorism.

 Reconsider travel to cities in Eastern Turkey such as Batman, Bingol, Diyarbakir, Gaziantep, Hakkari, Hatay, Kilis, Mardin, Sanliurfa, Siirt, Sirnak, Tunceli and Van.

-Apart from those eastern cities closer to the border, you can take our word that it is entirely safe for travelers to see most of these cities, especially those in the southeast such as Gaziantep, Mardin, Sanliurfa, or Mt.
+Nevertheless, you can take our word that it is entirely safe for travelers to see most of these cities, especially those in the southeast, such as Gaziantep, Mardin, Sanliurfa, or Mt.
 Nemrut.

 Learn Safety Tips for Tourists